7 Wonderfully Exotic Things to Do in Zanzibar

 Several all-inclusive boutique beach resorts have also opened.
 We stayed at the following three Zanzibar beach hotels.

-Baraza Resort & Spa:
+Baraza Resort & Spa

 The hip Baraza Resort & Spa, resembles a gleaming white sultan’s palace – welcoming both couples and families with its one- and two-bedroom villas with private plunge pools.

-It catapulted onto Conde Nast Traveler’s 2012 “Hot List” of top 60 best new hotels in the world and was named “Tanzania’s Leading Resort” in the 2016 World Travel Awards.
+When it opened, it catapulted onto Conde Nast Traveler’s 2012 “Hot List” of top 60 best new hotels in the world.

 Is this a sultan’s palace?
-See our review of Baraza Resort and Spa
+See our review of Baraza Resort and Spa.

-The Palms:
+The Palms

 Baraza’s sister resort, The Palms, is located beside Baraza on Bwejuu Beach.